Scroll down to see a photographic portfolio from this safari.

 – Africa is famous for many things but two of the absolute icons of the content are the annual wildebeest migration and the masses of flamingoes.
 This safari combines both and is the first photographic safari to do so.

-– This safari has been timed to catch the migration as it arrives in the Masai Mara.
-Not only are predators and crocodiles hungry at this time, but there are 10x fewer vehicles than during the high season which runs in August and Sep.
+– This great migration photo safari has been timed to catch the migration as it arrives in the Masai Mara.
+Not only are predators and crocodiles hungry at this time, but there are fewer vehicles than during the high season which runs in August and Sep.

 – Your camp in the Masai Mara is slap bang in the middle of the reserve and not in a conservancy on the periphery.
 Not only does this give you access to all the river crossing points on this great migration photo safari, but it also allows you to head north, south, east and west.

-– Your camp in the Masai Mara is also one of the finest in Kenya with excellent cuisine and a beautiful setting on the Talek River.
+– Your camp on this Masai Mara migration photo safari is also one of the finest in Kenya with excellent cuisine and a beautiful setting on the Talek River.
 It is one of the only camps in the reserve where you can see a river crossing right in front of camp.

-– The vehicle you will be shooting from is open and not only this, but you have an entire row to yourself.
+– The vehicle you will be shooting from on this great migration photo safari is open-sided.
 You can shoot out the left and the right, and there is plenty of space to have your cameras next to you.

-– For the flamingo photography, on the 2nd leg of your safari, you have 2 hours of flying time and with the doors off!
-You will be seated don the left with unobstructed views below for this helicopter flamingo safari.
+– For the flamingo photo safari, the 2nd leg of your safari, you have a minimum of 3 hours of flying time and with the doors off!
+You will be seated on the left with unobstructed views below for this helicopter flamingo safari.
 You will fly over two of the very best lakes in Kenya for flamingoes as you do a Lake Magadi photo safari and a Lake Natron photo safari.
 The pink masses, salt patterns and associated rift valley scenery will leave you breathless and with full memory cards.

 – On this safari we avoid going into Nairobi, using the southern bypass and staying out of town.

 – Most safaris offer you a mix of safari drives only, but this safari is very different in that there are a number of very special activities that have been specially prearranged.
-These include flying over rift valley lakes by helicopter, photographing Maasai cattle herders on foot and photographing an authentic Maasai village making this the ultimate Maasai cultural photography experience.
+These include a helicopter flamingo safari, photographing Maasai cattle herders on foot and photographing an authentic Maasai village making this the ultimate Maasai cultural photography experience.

-– Some safaris offer you a cultural experience in the Masai Mara but this is not one of them.
-It its impossible to have an authentic cultural experience in the Masai Mara, so we are doing our cultural photography in a place where it is genuine and authentic.
+– Some safaris offer you a Maasai cultural photography experience in the Masai Mara but this is not one of them!
+It is impossible to have an authentic cultural experience in the Masai Mara, so we are doing our cultural photography in a place where it is genuine and authentic.

 – The south rift valley of Kenya is possibly the most diverse geographic location on the African continent.
-From soda lakes, to freshwater wetlands, to rivers, to mountains, to grasslands, to savannahs, to forests – this area has it all.
-With 2 hours of pure aerial photography from a helicopter with the doors off, you will enjoy the finest aerial photography on offer anywhere in Africa and you will fill your memory cards.
+From soda lakes to freshwater wetlands, rivers, mountains, grasslands, savannahs, and forests – this area has it all.
+But to see it all you need helicopter and with the doors off, you will enjoy a fine aerial photography experience on this ‘helicopter flamingo safari’.

 – Not only will you photograph flamingoes from the air but zebra, giraffe and elephant too!

-– Africa is famous for its rift valley lakes but very few people get to visit Lake Natron, due to its remote and isolated location.
+– Africa is famous for its Rift Valley lakes but very few people get to go on a Lake Natron photo safari, due to its remote and isolated location.
 It is the largest breeding ground in the world for Lesser Flamingoes and they breed there because no one else goes there.
-On this safari you take in the incredible sight of Lake Natron and its associated spectacular rift valley scenery.
+On this safari you take in the incredible sight of Lake Natron and its associated spectacular Rift Valley scenery.
 The lake is the most dynamic landform on the planet and you will photograph it from a helicopter so that you can capture its immense glory.

 – Photographing flamingoes from the shore simply does not work.
 The closer you move to the birds, the further they move away.
 This is why we have chartered in a helicopter especially for you on this Kenya flamingo photo safari.

-– This safari is so diverse that is caters for everyone, not just photographers, so non photographers you are very welcome.
+– This safari experience is so diverse that is caters for everyone, not just photographers, so non-photographing partners will love it.

-– This safari gives you the opportunity to help conserve Africa’s wildlife and people.
-A portion of the fee for this safari is paid directly to the community in the form of conservancy fees.
-By signing up and joining this safari, you are helping strengthen the community in the south rift of Kenya, and supporting them in their belief that tourism is the only long term sustainable solution.
+– The Shompole hide photography experience gives you the opportunity to help conserve Africa’s wildlife and people.
+A portion of the fee is paid directly to the community in the form of conservancy fees.
+By signing up and joining this Kenya hide photography safari, you are helping strengthen the community in the south rift of Kenya, and supporting them in their belief that tourism is the only long term sustainable solution.

 – All levels of photographers are welcome.